Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 Please use this software at your own risk.
 I have tested it on 2 Macs and it appears to fully function on both of them, so it should work, but still.

+Also, this is my first proper published repo, so sorry if it is annoying to set this up.
+Feel free to make an installer for this to make it easier to set up, and also feel free to upload the installer somewhere.

 # What this contains

 This contains a Python file that allows you to use CrossOver for free by renewing your CrossOver trial, and a plist file that can be set up to run whenever you boot up your Mac, renewing your license whenever you turn it on.
 No malicious code or anything bad!